MaciejPMarciniak/EchopacExportsReader/README.md

 **Input**

-*input_path*: path to the .xml/.txt files containing the exports from **EchoPAC**,
+*input_path*: path to the folder with .xml/.txt files containing the exports from **EchoPAC**;

-*output_path*: path to a folder where the resulting table, the 17 and/or 18 AHA values and group representatives will be stored,
+*output_path*: path to a folder where the resulting table, the 17 and/or 18 AHA values and group representatives will be stored;

-*output*: name of the file to which the table is saved,
+*output*: name of the file to which the table is saved;

 *export_file_type*: xml or txt, the type of exports from which the data set is created.

 **Output**

+An .xlsx or .csv file with the data set of all patients available in the input folder.

 ---
 **Methods**